 Operating a SimpliSafe system is also a breeze.
 Tech-savvy seniors can use voice commands or a smartphone app if they are on the Interactive plan.
 The smartphone app and voice commands via Alexa, Google Home, or Siri will let them arm and disarm their SimpliSafe system from the comfort of their couch or bed.
 SimpliSafe also offers control options for seniors who are not inclined to use smartphones or smart speakers.
 They can arm or disarm the system with the base station’s wireless keypad or a remote-control button that attaches to a key ring.
 Most SimpliSafe starter kits include both products.

 In addition to controlling the SimpliSafe system, the app, base station, and key ring device have panic buttons.
 Your aging loved one can use the buttons in case of medical emergencies, break-ins, or other dangers.
 As soon as they press a panic button, the SimpliSafe base station will alert SimpliSafe’s monitoring facility and trigger an alarm response.
-This feature, however, requires a paid monitoring plan, either the $17.99 Standard plan or $27.99 Interactive plan.
+This feature, however, requires a paid monitoring plan.

 SimpliSafe Equipment Examples